BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

-# Roadmap: input/output ports in TreeNode
+# 1. Roadmap: input/output ports in TreeNode

-## Introduction to the problem

 One of the goals of this project is to separate the role of the Component Developer from the Behavior Designed and System Integrator.